Face it: You’re dangling from the career ladder,

 jobs, just like you.

-We want to do everything we can to encourage you to join the flight from unhappy employment.
+We want to do everything we can to encourage you to join the flight from unhappy employment and into a fulfilling career.

 that if you take the plunge and decide to become an entrepreneur,